kianryan/kianryan.github.io/_posts/2022-05-09-attiny85-ws2812b-pirate-chest-recycled-pla.md

 and an aperture on top to reduce light leakage.
 It press fits together.
 [The models are available to download, with the original
 CAD model on Printables](https://www.printables.com/model/200463-lighting-chest-for-attiny85-board-and-3x-ws2812bb-) or via [GitHub](https://github.com/kianryan/attiny85-chest).

+The chest was printed with leftover [ESun Marble PLA](https://www.3djake.uk/esun/emarble-natural) at 0.2mm layer height, on a a standard PLA profile.

 ![Chest With Lid Open](/assets/images/2022/05/09/lid-open.jpg)

 I can see the chest being a useful little set piece for a roleplaying game.
 Anything can be mounted on top of the aperture, so long